hashicorp/terraform-provider-hcp/docs/guides/packer-bucket-rbac.md

 ---
 subcategory: ""
-page_title: "Managing Packer Bucket IAM Policies"
+page_title: "Managing HCP Packer Bucket IAM Policies"
 description: |-
     A guide to using HCP Packer bucket resource along with binding or policy resource to manage bucket level access.
 ---

-# Managing Packer Bucket IAM Policies
+# Managing HCP Packer Bucket IAM Policies

 You can grant specific users, service principals, or groups contributor or admin level access to a specific HCP Packer bucket using either a `hcp_packer_bucket_iam_binding` or `hcp_packer_bucket_iam_policy` resource.
 Whenever a user is invited to a project they will have read level access to all resources, but you can restrict which of the principals in your project can maintain specific buckets.